CharlieS540/MS1-Junior-Club/README.md

 ### Functionality Testing

-I used google chrome developer tools throughtout the project to text everything as I was working on it.
+I used google chrome developer tools throughout the project to text everything as I was working on it.

 Tested: